YagoMCastro/magali-msc-qualification/slides.md

 </div>

 ===============================================================================
 # What is Paleomagnetism?
 - The study of Earth’s magnetic field as <b>recorded</b> in rocks.

 ===============================================================================
-# How magnetic minerals are formed?
+# How minerals are magnetized?
 <ul>
   <li><b>Thermoremanent Magnetization (TRM): </b>igneous rocks record Earth’s magnetic field as they cool below the Curie point</li>
   <li><b>Depositional Remanent Magnetization (DRM):</b> magnetic particles in sediments align with Earth’s field during deposition in aquatic environments</li>
 </ul>

 ===============================================================================
 # Why is paleomagnetism important?

 <ul>